halka/Morse-Etude-Stick/README.md

 ## Objective
 - Acquire a technique of telegraph communication
-- Don't think, Feeling CW!
+- Don't think, Feel CW!

 ## License
 This project is licensed under the MIT License.